jmettraux/aachen/src/cc06__talents.md

 Once a Talent has been brought up to its maximum level, it generally can't be picked again.
 Some Talents can be taken more than once to apply to different skills, such as taking _Specialist_ twice to apply to both Sneak and Know skills.

 Many Talents grant a bonus skill.
 This skill is gained at level 0 or at level 1 if already at level 0.
-If it's already at level 1, one has to pick any other skill expect Magic.
+If it's already at level 1, one has to pick any other skill expect Cast.
 A talent earned later on as part of character advancement may improve the skill above level 1, as explained in the character advancement rules.

 Every PC can pick one Talent of any kind representing past experiences or native talent.
 This free talent doesn't necessarily have to have anything to do with the character class; a Fighter might be exceptionally _Cultured_, while a Weaver might be a vicious knife fighter with the _Close Combatant_ Talent.